 Whole life insurance is a rip-off!
 It often costs hundreds of dollars more a month and includes a “savings” plan with a terrible return.
 Instead, pay a fraction for term life insurance and save or invest what you would have paid for whole life insurance.

-The Accelerated Benefit Riders Cover Three Types of Illnesses
+The Accelerated Death Benefit Riders Cover Three Types of Illnesses:

 - Terminal Illness – provides for the payment of an accelerated benefit if an eligible insured has an illness or chronic condition that is expected to result in Death Within 24 Months.